Road infrastructure case: Trial

 In May 2019, the oral trial phase of the case began in the Second Federal Criminal Court.
 Prosecutors Gerardo Pollicita and Ignacio Mahíques ruled that road works in Santa Cruz were awarded at their discretion to various companies belonging to the Austral Construcciones Group, amounting to nearly $46 billion as of August 2016.
 They claim that of the 51 awarded projects, only 26 were completed, and only two of these were completed within the agreed timeframe.
 The agreed amount was respected in one project, while in all the remaining projects, higher amounts were paid, in some cases exceeding the original contract value by 387%.
 After various appeals were resolved, 13 people were prosecuted: Fernandez de Kirchner, Julio De Vido, Jose Lopez, Abel Fatala, Carlos Kirchner, Nelson Periotti, Lazaro Baez, Raul Daruich, Mauricio Collareda, Hector Garro, Juan Carlos Villafañe, Raul Pavesi and Jose Santibáñez.

 The oral trial took place between 2019 and 2022 before the Second Federal Criminal Court (judges Basso, Giménez Uriburu, and Gorini) and ended in the conviction of most of the defendants for fraud against the National State, with sentences ranging from three and a half to six years in prison.
 Prosecutor Pollicita had also charged the main perpetrators with criminal association, and the trial prosecutor, Diego Luciani, had upheld this accusation.
 However, the ruling did not consider this crime proven, based on the votes of Giménez Uriburu and Gorini.
 Judge Adrián Basso, in dissent, did vote for the conviction for criminal association.

-This conviction was appealed by the defense and also by the trial prosecutor, in the latter case because the sentence was considered low because the crime of criminal association had been ruled out.
-The appeal by the Prosecutor's Office was upheld by the Cassation Prosecutor and has been under review by the Federal Criminal Cassation Court since May 2023, in a panel composed of Drs.
-Gustavo Hornos, Mariano Borinsky, and Diego Barroetaveña.
+This conviction was appealed by the defense, and also by the trial prosecutor, in the latter case because the sentence was considered low and the crime of criminal association had been ruled out.
+The appeal by the Prosecutor's Office was upheld by the Cassation Prosecutor and has been under review by the Federal Criminal Cassation Court since May 2023, in a panel composed of Gustavo Hornos, Mariano Borinsky, and Diego Barroetaveña.